Ask a Gear Guru: What’s The Best Way To Protect My Bike Indoors?

-Whether it’s because of dangerous roads or Zwift or Sufferfest or Peloton or Game of Thrones—the number of people who ride inside constantly continues to increase (says this year’s Strava report).
-Given the growing population of indoor sufferers, the market for indoor-specific gear is expanding and better products are being developed to help keep your body cool and your mind engaged while working out without moving forward even an inch.
+Whether it’s because of dangerous roads or Zwift or Sufferfest or Peloton or Game of Thrones—the number of people who ride inside constantly continues to increase.
+Given the growing population of indoor sufferers, the market for indoor training gear is expanding and better products are being developed to help keep your body cool and your mind engaged while working out without moving forward even an inch.
 But if you’re one of these new inside adherents, there’s more to know about training inside than which trainer is compatible with which virtual training environment.
 You also need to know the best way to protect your bike indoors.

 If you’re not careful, riding inside can absolutely destroy that sweet rig you spent years saving up for.
 And because you’re not riding out in the elements, you’re less likely to properly clean it, though it needs to be cleaned and cared for as much—if not more—than when you’re out on the roads.
 Though wet and grimy conditions can be bad for certain parts of your bike, the gallons of salty sweat you pour out while grinding out indoor “miles” can be even worse.
 Depending on the sodium levels in your sweat and your local weather/proximity to salt water, your bike could be in serious trouble after only a handful of rides if you’re not careful.
 So how do you protect your bike indoors best?